haskellfoundation/tech-proposals/proposals/accepted/050-ghc-base-libraries.rst

 GHC Proposals process
 ---------------------

-Some GHC proposals (a minority) directly affect the existing API of base, and are not simply additions that can be exposed in ``ghc-experimental``.
+Some GHC proposals (a minority) directly affect the existing API of ``base``, and are not simply additions that can be exposed in ``ghc-experimental``.
-It is unproductive for the GHC Steering Committee to have a long discussion, accept the proposals, and only *then*\ involve the CLC.
+It is unproductive for the GHC Steering Committee to have a long discussion, accept the proposals, and only *then* involve the CLC.

 We propose that: